LumpBloom7/hishigata/README.md

 Some prerequisites are required before attempting to debug or develop:

-* A desktop platform with the .NET 5 SDK or higher installed.
+* A desktop platform with the .NET 6 SDK or higher installed.
 * An IDE with support for C#, providing auto completion and syntax highlighting.
-I recommend using Visual Studio 2019 or Visual Studio Code.
+I recommend using Visual Studio, Rider or Visual Studio Code.
 * Other requirements are shared with osu!lazer and osu!framework

 ### Downloading the source code